 The Marriott Bonvoy Bold card is a no-annual-fee option for those folks still wanting to earn Marriott points with a Chase credit card.
 Thus, this card is slightly easier to get approved for, and reports online indicate the average credit score for approval is in the 680 range.

-With the Marriott Bonvoy Bold card, for a limited time you can earn 30,000 bonus points after you spend $1,000 on purchases in the first 3 months.
+With the Marriott Bonvoy Bold card, you can earn 30,000 bonus points after you spend $1,000 on purchases in the first three months.
 You can also plan to keep this card open long-term, helping to grow your credit score.
 Read our Marriott Bonvoy Bold credit card review here.

 The United Explorer card is a great option for folks looking to earn United miles to redeem for award flights on United or one of its partner airlines like Lufthansa or Turkish Airlines.
 This card comes with a $95 annual fee, but the first year is waived.

-The card is currently offering a limited time offer of up to 65,000 bonus miles; 40,000 miles after you spend $2,000 in purchases in the first three months.
-Plus, an additional 25,000 bonus miles after you spend $10,000 total on purchases in the first six months your account is open.
-This is also a mid-tier credit card (from a fees and perks perspective) and is relatively easy to get approved for.
+The card is currently offering a welcome bonus of 40,000 bonus miles after you spend $2,000 in purchases in the first three months This is also a mid-tier credit card (from a fees and perks perspective) and is relatively easy to get approved for.
 The average approval credit score is right around 700, but some folks have been approved in the 650 range, too.
 You’ll find our review of the United Explorer card here.